-It teaches us just how bad society can get when it is based on inequality and it also teaches us why it's really important for every human being everyone, not just men and women but like different races, everyone why it's very important for everyone to have equal rights and I think it has one of the most powerful messages that are in an unfair unequal society everyone loses.
+It teaches us just how bad society can get when it is based on inequality and it also teaches us why it's really important for every human being everyone, not just men and women but different races, everyone why it's very important for everyone to have equal rights and I think it has one of the most powerful messages that are in an unfair unequal society everyone loses.

-this book is honestly one of the most gripping heart wrenching one of the most impactful books that I have ever read so I highly recommend it to everyone everyone should read the handmaid's tale.
+this book is honestly one of the most gripping heart wrenching one of the most impactful books that I have ever read so I highly recommend it to everyone who should read the handmaid's tale.

-The next book on my list is becoming by Michelle Obama now this is of course Michelle Obama's memoir and it's the story of her entire life and this woman is just so so inspiring honestly
+The next book on my list is becoming by Michelle Obama now this is of course Michelle Obama's memoir and it's the story of her entire life this woman is just so so inspiring honestly

 This is one of the most inspiring memoirs that I have ever read what I loved about this book and the kind of like the lessons that I learned.